murat-zsertay/murat_book_store/spec/sequence_diagram.md

-    db_conn->>db_conn: Opens database connection using PG and stores the connection br->>db_conn: Sends SQL query by calling method `exec_params` on DatabaseConnection db_conn->>db: Sends query to database via the open database connection db->>db_conn: Returns an array of hashes, one for each row of the books table db_conn->>br: Returns an array of hashes, one for each row of the books table loop
+    db_conn->>db_conn: Opens database connection using PG and stores the connection br->>db_conn: Sends SQL query by calling method `exec_params` on DatabaseConnection db_conn->>db: Sends query to database via the open database connection db->>db_conn: Returns an enumerable, containing a set of hashes for each record in the books table db_conn->>br: Returns an enumerable, containing a set of hashes for each record in the books table loop
         br->>br: Loops through array and creates an Book object for every row end